 2. Alldocube X Neo

-Overall it’s a great choice for a budget tablet, it also comes with LTE connectivity, which makes it great if you’re a frequent traveler and like to bring a media consumption device with you.
+Overall it’s a great choice for a budget tablet.
+It also comes with LTE connectivity, making it great if you’re a frequent traveler and like to bring a media consumption device with you.

 - OS: Android Pie 9.0